 Travel Career Tips

-If you are a foreign language major and want to work in the travel industry:
+If you are a world language major and want to work in the travel industry:

 - Take courses in hotel or restaurant administration or general business